Welcome to today's edition of the Rush 24-7 podcast.

 Obama's got this economy really cooking.

-And Chris Cuomo comes in and says, Well, yeah, I mean, we're really going gangbusters.
+And Chris Cuomo comes in and says, well, yeah, I mean, we're really going gangbusters.

 I guess we don't need the extending unemployment benefit.

-Can't have that.
+They can't have that.

-Because what the Democrat Party wants is an extension of unemployment benefits.
+So CNN tells the truth about how bad it is because what the Democrat Party wants is an extension of unemployment benefits, whatever it takes.

 Here's Chuck Yu Schumer on Capitol Hill today with the Senate Democrats, a press conference to talk about unemployment benefits.